 Homeownership Education Requirement

 We believe quality homeownership education can help buyers prepare for the responsibilities of buying and owning a home.
-Buyers can complete an online homeownership course offered by Framework® to fulfill the requirement*.
-If ALL borrowers who will occupy the home are first-time homebuyers, then at least one borrower must complete homeownership education regardless of the loan-to-value (LTV).
+If ALL borrowers who will occupy the home are first-time homebuyers, then at least one borrower must complete homeownership education from a qualified provider*, regardless of the loan-to-value (LTV).
+Buyers can complete Fannie Mae HomeView™ to fulfill the requirement**.
 One-on-one homeownership advising (e.g., through a HUD-approved counseling agency) may also be an option for buyers who could benefit from personalized assistance.
-If you seek one-on-one advising, speak with your lender beforehand to confirm that you’ll meet the HomeReady mortgage education requirement.
+If you seek one-on-one advising, speak with your lender beforehand to confirm that you'll meet the HomeReady mortgage education requirement.

 **In circumstances when an online format may not be the appropriate option for a potential home buyer an exception may be necessary.

-- For loans that involve a Community Seconds® mortgage or down payment assistance program, buyers may complete the homeownership education course or counseling that those options require instead of the Framework course, as long as it is provided by a HUD-approved agency and completed prior to closing.
+- For loans that involve a Community Seconds® mortgage or down payment assistance program, buyers may complete the homeownership education course or counseling that those options require to satisfy the education requirement as long as it is provided by a HUD-approved agency and completed prior to closing.

-- Buyers who completed housing counseling prior to entering into a sales contract to buy a home are not required to complete the Framework course.
+- Buyers who completed housing counseling prior to entering into a sales contract to buy a home are not required to complete an online homeownership education course.
 A completed Fannie Mae Form 1017 can be provided as evidence that housing counseling was completed.

 For more details and to see if you qualify for a HomeReady Mortgage, talk to a lender.
 Your lender may have other affordable financing options for you to consider as well.
 Always compare and shop around for the mortgage that works best for your financial situation.